Slomads Rising: Stay Length Shifts in Digital Nomad Travel, United States 2019-2024: Materials and Methods

 \subsection{Parametric Density Estimation}

+\emph{Why:} To assess tail behavior and model adequacy for pricing/forecasting, we compare a light-tailed (Gamma) and two heavy-tailed families (log-normal, discrete Poisson--lognormal).
 To characterize the full distribution of nights‑per‑booking (NPB) we fit three candidate parametric families: the continuous Gamma and log‑normal, which are standard in hospitality analytics, and the \emph{discrete} Poisson–lognormal (PLN), whose support matches the integer nature of NPB.
-For each model we maximise the booking‑weighted log‑likelihood
+For each model we maximize the booking‑weighted log‑likelihood

 where \(w_{i}\) is the number of identical reservations collapsed into row \(i\).
-Starting values are obtained from weighted first and second moments; optimization uses L‑BFGS‑B for the two continuous families and Nelder–Mead for the PLN because the latter’s gradient is numerically unstable near the optimum.
-Models are ranked by Akaike and Bayesian information criteria (AIC, BIC), and their empirical adequacy is judged visually with overlays of empirical versus fitted cumulative‑distribution functions.
+Gamma and log‑normal fits use \texttt{fitdistrplus::fitdist()} with \emph{frequency} weights; because \texttt{fitdistrplus} expects integer frequencies, we rescale and round booking weights for this step only.
+The PLN uses a custom weighted likelihood optimized by Nelder–Mead (finite‑difference gradients are unstable near the optimum for PLN).
+Models are ranked by AIC and BIC; empirical adequacy is judged by overlays of empirical and fitted cumulative‑distribution functions.